iterate-ch/docs/protocols/dropbox.md

 Do not compare against the desktop client for upload and download speeds.
 Due to server side caching the comparison may not be representativ.

-For accurate comparison, test against the website where the server-side caching doesn't take place
+For accurate comparison, test against the website where the server-side caching doesn't take place.

 ### Modification Date